Brand guidelines + resources

 The School has a branded lectern that can be borrowed for events.
 You should request this from the porters.
 Any damage to the lectern will be charged to the user.

-If you would like to borrow pull-up stands for your event, please contact the Student-led Initiatives Team.
+If you would like to borrow pull-up stands for your event, please contact the Student-led Learning Team.
 These showcase London Business School messaging around student-led events.

 If you would like to print your own pull-up stands, you can print them via the Print Shop.